groovenauts/capistrano-systemd-multiservice/README.md

 WantedBy = multi-user.target
 ```

-And add these lines to config/deploy.rb (if you want reload/restart services):
+And add these lines to config/deploy.rb (if you want to reload/restart services on deploy):

 ```ruby
 after 'deploy:publishing', 'systemd:example1:restart'